 Special Services Coaching Permit

-The Special Services Coaching Permit is valid for coaching in all Nebraska schools unless someone applies for a nonpublic certificate only.
-Once issued, a Special Services Coaching Permit expires August 31 in the fifth year following the year of issuance.
+The Special Services Coaching Permit is valid for coaching in all Nebraska schools.
+Once issued, a Special Services Coaching Permit expires September 30th in the fifth year following the year of issuance.

 The requirements for a Special Services Coaching Permit include the following: